il8677/secchat/README.md

 ## preparing message
 Depending on the command different steps are taken.

--   ### register (input_handle_register| ui.c)    TODO: do we use salt?
+-   ### register (input_handle_register| ui.c)
     When register is called we first check if the username has already been taken or not and if the password and/or the username is valid (not empty).
-We then hash the password, request a certificate from the CA and generate a private key.
-This private key is then encrypted using the password.
+We then hash the password with the username as salt, generate a private/public key pair and request a certificate from the CA. This private key is then encrypted using the password.
 The hashed password, the certificate and the encrypted private key are then ready to be send to the server.
 This is so that whenever the user logs in from a different device they can retrieve their own keys from the server.
 (Apparently this was not necessary as the professor indicated later that we could assume the user manually copies over their keys but we already implemented it so whatever.)

--   ### login  (input_handle_login| ui.c)     TODO: salt? verify that the private key is actually correct w certificate?
+-   ### login  (input_handle_login| ui.c)     TODO: verify that the private key is actually correct w certificate? whats going on in loginack
-    After login is called we hash the password and send it with the username to the server.
+    After login is called we hash the password with the username as salt and send it with the username to the server.
 If the combination is valid we receive our certificate and encrypted private key back from the server.
-We decrypt the private key with our password and verify the certificate with the key.
+We decrypt the private key with our password and then encrypt and decrypt a test string to verify the keys.
 This ensures that we have the same keypair every time even when logging in from different devices. (loginAck| client.c)

 -   ### private message (input_handle_privmsg| ui.c)
     To send a private message we have to get the public key of the receipient so we can encode the message (using RSA).
 We first look through our linked list containing keys.
 If the key is not found in the linked list we request the key from the server and put the to be transmitted message in a queue (linked list) so we can send the message whenever we receive the key.
 When we receive the key (execute_request, handle_key| client.c) the authenticity of the certificate is verified.
 The key is then added to the list of keys and we go through the queue to see if there is a request we can fullfil now with the key.
 Continuing this, regardless of whether we already had the key or just got the key from the server we sign the message(hash and encrypt with our private key), encrypt s copy of the message with the recipients public key and a copy of the message with our own public key.
 These messages and a signed version of the message are then send to the server.